ProjectUnified/hytale-run-maven-plugin/README.md

 ## What it does

+1. **Auto-Builds**: Automatically runs the `package` phase of your project before executing the server.
+2. **Plugin Management**:
-1. Copies your project's JAR and its runtime dependencies into a `mods/` directory
+   - Copies your project's JAR into the server's `mods/` directory.
+   - Optionally copies runtime dependencies (only those containing a `manifest.json`).
+   - Supports clearing existing JARs in the `mods/` directory before copying.
+   - Allows filtering dependencies by scope and explicit exclusions (with wildcards).
-2. Launches the Hytale server as a child process with the mods loaded
+3. **Process Management**: Launches the Hytale server as a forked child process.
-3. Optionally enables remote JDWP debugging
+4. **Auto-Debug**: Detects if Maven is being debugged and automatically configures the server for remote debugging.

 ## Usage